F-invariant in cluster algebras: Tropical invariant and -invariant in cluster algebras

-\begin{remark} Recently, Fei introduced and studied the tropical $F$-polynomials in \cite{fei_2019a,fei_2019b} from the viewpoint of representation theory.
-One can see that the righthand of \eqref{eqn:f-invariant} is the sum of evaluations of two tropical $F$-polynomials at vectors $S({\bf g}_t')^\circ$ and $S{\bf g}_t^\circ$ respectively. \end{remark}
+\begin{remark} Recently, Fei introduced and studied the tropical $F$-polynomials in \cite{fei_2019a,fei_2019b} from the viewpoint of representation theory of finite-dimensional algebras and \cite[Theorem 3.22]{fei_2019b} suggests that the partial $F$-invariant coincides with the partial $E$-invariant for Jacobi-finite quivers with potentials. \end{remark}